pingcap/style-guide/docs/rust/modules.md

 ## Crates

 * Prefer small crates, but don't worry too hard about it.
-* Every crate should have some crate-level documentation in their top-level module and in a README.md.
+* Every crate should have some crate-level documentation in their top-level module.
+* Library crates should have some documentation in a README.md.
 * Use a Cargo workspace where there are multiple crates in one logical project.
-* If using a workspace, either have one top-level crate, or no top-level crates and one crate with the same name as the workspace.
-* If publishing a workspace crate, minimise the number of crates in the workspace.
 * Use build scripts for tasks which are part of every build (prefer Cargo build scripts to makefiles or other scripts).
 * Use appropriate directives in build scripts (e.g., `println!("rerun-if-changed={}", some_file)`).
   See the [Cargo book](https://doc.rust-lang.org/cargo/reference/build-scripts.html) for details.
 * Treat build scripts like code - follow engineering best practices and this guide.
-* One-off actions should usually be OS scripts unless they need some Cargo functionality.
 * Use [semver](https://semver.org/) versioning.
   Be aware that many minor changes can be breaking in Rust (e.g., *adding* a method to a trait).
 * Export a minimal and coherent API.
-  See the debuggability, dependability, flexibility, interoperability, and predictability in the [Rust API guidelines](https://github.com/rust-lang/api-guidelines/tree/master/src).
+  See the debuggability, dependability, flexibility, interoperability, and predictability chapters in the [Rust API guidelines](https://github.com/rust-lang/api-guidelines/tree/master/src).
 * Prefer to avoid unstable features.
   - Avoid unstable features in published crates.
   - Unstable features are ok in crates which are not published, if there is a large benefit.